Nitrokey/nitrokey-documentation/pro/windows/viscosity-configuration-with-openvpn.md

 ## Prerequisites

 For this guide, you will need an OpenVPN remote server installed and configured for clients.
-For the purpose of this document we have used OpenVPN 2.49 installed on a Debian 10 server, hosted by AWS.
+For the purpose of this document, we have used OpenVPN 2.49 installed on a Debian 10 server, hosted by AWS.

-You will also need the following files:

-- Client's certificate or `client.crt`
-- Share secret key or `ta.key`
-- Nitrokey Pro 2 (or Storage 2) loaded with the required files, according to [the documentation](https://openvpn.net/community-resources/how-to/)

-To know how to configure OpenVPN to authenticate with Nitrokey Pro, you might consult the following [documentation](https://docs.nitrokey.com/storage/linux/openvpn-configuration-with-easyrsa.html), as we will just cover the way to configure the [Viscosity client](https://www.sparklabs.com/viscosity/) in this guide.
+To read about how to configure OpenVPN to authenticate with Nitrokey Pro, you might consult the following [documentation](https://docs.nitrokey.com/storage/linux/openvpn-configuration-with-easyrsa.html), as we will just cover the way to configure the [Viscosity client](https://www.sparklabs.com/viscosity/) in this guide.

+You will also need the following:

+- A Nitrokey Pro 2 (or Storage 2)
+- Client's private key `client.key` loaded on the Nitrokey
+- The Certificate Authority file, i.e. `CA.crt` file used for your OpenVPN setup
+- Shared secret key file, i.e. `ta.key`

+For more informeation on this topic please consult OpenVPN's [documentation.](https://openvpn.net/community-resources/how-to/)

 ## Usage